3D

 Selecting Components

 To move, rotate, or scale components in the scene, you need to select them first.
-The selection mode buttons determine how components are selected when you click them in the 3D view:
+Toggle the selection mode to determine how components are selected when you click them in the 3D view:

-• In the (Single Selection) mode, a single component is selected.
+• Use the (Single Selection) mode to select a single component.

 To multiselect, hold Ctrl and click the components you wish to select.